 Honey bees require carbohydrates, proteins (amino acids), lipids (fats), vitamins, sterols, and minerals for normal growth and development.
 All these nutrients are supplied by the nectar and pollen bees collect.
-Uncontaminated water also is an important dietary input.
+Uncontaminated water is also an important dietary input.
 Bees use water to maintain a constant temperature and humidity within the hive, to process nectar and pollen, and to liquefy crystallized honey.
 Water may also be a minor source of dietary minerals.
 Plants produce nectar to attract pollinators.
 Nectar is mainly composed of water and different sugars (though trace amounts of vitamins and minerals are also present) and is the main source of carbohydrates for honey bees.
 Bees normally convert nectar into honey to be stored in the hive, though they also can consume it directly.
-Honey is the "fuel" of the colony: if the hive runs out of honey, it will die.
+Honey is the "fuel" of the colony: if the hive rune out of honey it will directly. if the hive runs out of honey, it will die.